novix-sa/Pyplan/docs/User Guide/Model.md

 ## Shortcuts
 Shortcuts are very useful when modelling.

-Take a look at shortcuts available on Pyplan on the following chart
+Take a look at shortcuts available on Pyplan on the following chart.

 |Keys|Action|
 |--|--|